Procedente de viñedos de entre 20 y 50 años. Fresco, de suaves taninos, marcada frutosidad y ágil estructura.

 San Román Malvasía

 Primer blanco de la bodega.
-Elaborado con viñas de 60 años cultivadas en vaso sobre suelos arenosos del viñedo El Pinar.
+Elaborado con viñas de 60 años cultivadas en vaso sobre suelos arenosos del viñedo El Monte.
 Delicadeza y tensión en este original vino parcelario.

 The entry-level 2017 Prima has meaty notes, hints of iron and soil.
 San Román had less influence from the killer frosts of the year, and the wines are not as structured.
 The grape harvest for this wine started in August, the earliest ever.
 Surprisingly enough, the wine is more aromatic and floral than ever, perhaps the influence of Garnacha.
 It has a serious, chalky palate, dry and tasty.
 A surprise for the vintage.
 208,000 bottles produced.
 It was bottled in February 2019.
 This matured in 500-liter barrels and foudres, and the oak is very integrated.